 School Intervention Research

-Adaptivity and teaching quality in individualised lessons (Ada*Q)
+Adaptivity and teaching quality in individualized lessons (Ada*Q)

 Britta Wenzel

-Every year since 2006, the Robert Bosch Stiftung and the Heidehof Stiftung have honoured schools that are role models for school development in Germany with the German School Award.
-The basis for such an award is a comprehensive understanding of education with six quality areas: Achievement, dealing with diversity, teaching quality, responsibility, school life and school as a learning institution.
+Every year since 2006, the Robert Bosch Stiftung and the Heidehof Stiftung have honored schools that are role models for school development in Germany with the German School Award.
+The criterium for such an award is a comprehensive understanding of education with six quality areas: Achievement, dealing with diversity, teaching quality, responsibility, school life, and school as a learning institution.

-As part of the programme "How does a good school work? - Research for Practice" programme, the excellent school practice of the German School Award winning schools is to be systematically researched.
-Our project "Adaptivity and teaching quality in individualised lessons" aims to generate scientific findings and practical knowledge on how to deal productively with heterogeneity in the classroom based on the expertise available in the award-winning schools.
-The focus here is on primary schools, as this is where the heterogeneity of pupils is greatest and differentiation and individualisation are therefore particularly important.
-With regard to the adaptability of teaching, the project will take a closer look at the question of how well teaching characteristics and pupils' individual learning requirements fit together.
-In addition, we will take a closer look at teaching quality in terms of the three basic dimensions of classroom management, constructive support and cognitive activation, as well as the degree of adaptivity in the differentiated and individualised lessons at the award-winning primary schools.
+As part of the program "How does a good school work? - Research for Educational Practice" , the excellent educational practice of the German School Award winning schools was systematically examined.
+Our project "Adaptivity and teaching quality in individualized lessons" aims to generate scientific findings and practical knowledge on how to deal productively with heterogeneity in the classroom based on the expertise of teachers in the award-winning schools.
+The focus here was on primary schools, as this is where the heterogeneity of students is greatest and differentiation and individualization are therefore particularly important.
+With regard to the adaptivity of teaching, the project took a closer look at how well teaching fits with students' individual learning requirements.
+In addition, we took a closer look at teaching quality in terms of the three basic dimensions of classroom management, constructive support and cognitive activation, as well as the degree of adaptivity in the differentiated and individualized lessons at the award-winning primary schools.

-To this end, the quality and adaptivity of the lessons will first be described and analysed at the level of the so-called visual and in-depth structures.
-The effects of visual and in-depth structures will then be analysed.
-The aim is to find out under which conditions concepts of differentiation and individualisation are actually effective.
-To this end, established procedures and instruments of empirical educational research are combined and implemented with innovative survey methods and an explicitly practice-orientated approach.
+To this end, the quality and adaptivity of the lessons was assessed and analysed at the level of the so-called surface and deepl-level structures.
+The aim was to find out under which conditions concepts of differentiation and individualisation are actually effective.
+Within the project, established instruments of empirical educational research were adapted to better account the educational practice pf the award-winning schools.

 Duration: